Teach with SIS

 SIS fosters a spirit of innovation and provides ways for participating faculty to connect with each other and expand their knowledge of effective strategies for working with students early in their careers.
 Courses under the SIS banner share the educational goals of student-centered pedagogy, active learning, mentorship, and building inclusive learning communities in and beyond the classroom.

-Current Faculty: Propose a New Course
+Stanford Faculty: Propose a New Course

 Connect with first- and second-year students and enjoy a fulfilling teaching experience with enhanced resources.
 COLLEGE and Sophomore College especially welcome proposals for team teaching.